Six Plus Hold'em

 Once the betting round ends, provided that there are still participants in the game, the fifth and last community card (River) will be revealed.
 The last betting round follows.

 If after the last betting round more than one participant is still in the race, there will be a showdown.
-The players now have to build a hand with two of the three "hole cards" and three community cards.
+The players now have to build a hand with the two "hole cards" and three community cards.
 The player with the best hand wins the pot.

 The pot will be split if multiple players have the same hand (split pot).